vmware/terraform-provider-avi/website/docs/d/avi_statediffoperation.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `configpb_attributes` - Protobuf versioning for config pbs.
-Field introduced in 21.1.3.
 * `events` - Info for each statediff event.
 Field introduced in 21.1.3.
 * `name` - Name of statediff operation.
 Field introduced in 21.1.3.
 * `node_uuid` - Uuid of node for statediff operation entry.
 Field introduced in 21.1.3.